How to boost your broadband speed

 1. You're not on the fastest package available

-This may seem very obvious, but a very small proportion of households subscribe to the fastest package available to them.
+This may seem obvious, but a very small proportion of households subscribe to the fastest package available to them.
 This is most likely due to cost, although the increase in price from one speed to the next is usually fairly small.
-You may well find your existing provider can offer you a faster package, plus, there is a good chance you can get Virgin Media, which will pretty much guarantee you speeds faster than what you have already.
+You may well find your existing provider can offer you a faster package, and with Full Fibre services now available from many providers like BT, Sky, TalkTalk, and Vodafone, faster speeds are more accessible than ever.

-You can use our broadband comparison tools to find out what packages and speeds are available where you live and compare pricing and features and more.
+You can use our broadband postcode checker to find out what packages and speeds are available where you live and compare pricing, features, and more.

 2. You live a long way from your nearest cabinet or exchange